Ethics Committee

 Obtaining Consent

-The G-NHSRC, the G-COMREC-IC, and MWI-22 state that the participant and/or his/her legal representative(s) or guardian(s) must be provided with detailed research study information.
+The G-NHSRC, the G-COMREC-IC, and MWI-22 state that the participant or legal representative/guardian must be provided with detailed research study information.
 Per the G-NHSRC, the ICF content should be presented orally and in writing, in a manner that is easy to understand, commensurate with the comprehension level of the research participants, and without coercion.
 When drafting and presenting the ICF, special consideration must be taken with regard to the participant’s culture, traditional values, intelligence, and education.

 Re-Consent